 - 1. Eliminate and prevent blight by facilitating redevelopment. - 2.
 Implement elements of the Comprehensive Plan. - 3.
-Support and advance actions identified in existing plans related to development of vacant and under-utilized parcels that are consistent with the vision of this Plan. - 4.
+Support and advance actions identified in existing plans related to development of vacant and under-utilized parcels particularly in commercial corridors that are consistent with the vision of this Plan. - 4.
 Provide public infrastructure and make more efficient use of existing land. - 5.
 Promote sustainability development, fiscal, resource, etc. - 6.
 Advance product types that can leverage public investment in planned improvements including multiple modes of transportation (vehicular and non-vehicular). - 7.
-Improve pedestrian realm improvements in a manner consistent with the existing community character. - 8.
+Improve pedestrian realm improvements in a manner appropriate given traffic loads and speeds. - 8.
 Encourage economic sustainability throughout the community and growth in appropriate locations. - 9.
 Provide a range of financing mechanisms for improvements. - 10.
-Provide additional opportunities for residential development to support commercial uses in the Area. - 11.
-Support existing industry by encouraging a stronger jobs-housing balance. - 12.
-Encourage growth and stability in local businesses. - 13.
-Facilitate public-private partnerships.
+Support existing industry by encouraging a stronger jobs-housing balance. - 11.
+Encourage growth and stability in local businesses.

+12. Facilitate public-private partnerships.